Georgios Papagiouvannis*, Panagiotis Theodosis-Nobelos, Panos N. Kourounakis and Eleni A. Rekka Pages 1086 - 1103 ( 18 )

 Objective: This review selects several research articles, which describe the design, synthesis and biological evaluation of multi-targeting molecules combining antioxidant or/and anti-inflammatory properties.
 Compounds with these properties are expected to be beneficial in the treatment of AD.

-Results: Various researchers have taken advantage of the multi-targeting drug approach, in order to design molecules which may be developed to useful agents for the treatment of neurodegeneration.
+Results: Various researchers have taken advantage of the multi-targeting drug approach in order to design molecules which may be developed as useful agents for the treatment of neurodegeneration.

 Neurodegeneration, Alzheimer’s Disease, Oxidative Stress, Inflammation, AchE Inhibitors Multi-Targeting Compounds.